Anton-Gladyshev/pypty/docs/experiment.md

-# **__Expected keys for experimental parameters__**
+# **_Getting started with the `initialize` Module_**

-PyPty is supplied with an inialize module (see [API reference](reference/initialize.md)).
-It allows to create a calibrated dataset and a pypty-preset from scratch.
+PyPty comes with an `initialize` module (see the [API Reference](reference/initialize.md)), which is designed specifically for **far-field ptychography**.

-To do it, you usually need to summarize experimental parameters in one dictionary.
-I tend to call call it `experimental_params` and it should contain the following keys:
+This module makes it easy to:

+- Create a **calibrated dataset**
+- Generate a **PyPty preset** from scratch

+If your experimental setup involves additional complexity or non-standard conditions, please refer to the [Custom Preset Guide](custom_presets.md) for more flexible configuration.

+However, if your setup fits the typical **far-field ptychography** case, you can summarize all key experimental parameters in a single Python dictionary.
+For clarity, we usually refer to this as `experimental_params`.

+The dictionary should contain the following keys:

 ## **Essential Data Paths**